SolidWallOfCode/ts-docs/buffer-writer.en.rst

       Print the arguments according to the format.
 See `bw-formatting`_.

+   .. function:: template <typename ...
+Args> \
+         BufferWriter & printv(TextView fmt, std::tuple<Args...> && args)

+      Print the arguments in the tuple :arg:`args` according to the format.
+See `bw-formatting`_.

    .. function:: std::ostream & operator >> (std::ostream & stream) const

       Write the contents of the buffer to :arg:`stream` and return :arg:`stream`.